OPA Board of Directors

 Darryl Wilton, President

-As a strong supporter of paramedic labour, Darryl was also elected to the Board of Directors for the Civic Institute of Professional Personnel which represents paramedics, public health nurses, accountants and other professional occupations.
-As such, he has an immense amount of respect for the six labour unions representing paramedics in Ontario (CIPP, CUPE, OPSEU, SEIU, UFCW and Unifor).
-Darryl has also been a Health & Safety Co-Chair and Health & Safety Director where he has advocated for 1875 members.
-Darryl is insistent that the OPA adheres to the mandate of "patient advocacy" so the unions can focus on their two legislated responsibilities which are the "representation of members through grievance or arbitration" and "collective bargaining".
+As an activist and avid supporter of labour unions, Darryl was also elected to the Board of Directors and eventually as President for the Civic Institute of Professional Personnel which is a labour union that represents over 2000 members including paramedics, public health nurses, chartered professional accountants and other professional occupations.
+Darryl has an immense amount of respect for the six labour unions representing paramedics in Ontario (CIPP, CUPE, OPSEU, SEIU, UFCW and Unifor) and in fulfilling that role, Darryl has also been a Health & Safety Co-Chair for 7 years where he holds Health & Safety certifications from the Ministry of Labour.
+Darryl has always been insistent that the OPA adheres to our mandate of "patient and paramedic advocacy" out of respect for the unions so we can better facilitate their focus on their two legislated responsibilities which are "representation of members through grievance or arbitration" and "collective bargaining".

-In an effort to continue to grow the OPA and our profession, Darryl insists that paramedics must always be present, mindful, visionary, courageous and never stop advocating for the 1.75 million patients served by Ontario Paramedics each and every year.
+In an effort to continue to grow our profession, Darryl insists that paramedics must always be present, visionary, courageous and take meaningful steps to advocate for the 1.75 million patients served by Ontario Paramedics each and every year.

 Steve Annett, Vice-President